Quadratic-like dynamics of cubic polynomials: Main results

 Say that a cubic polynomial $f\in\Fc$ is \emph{immediately renormalizable} if there are Jordan domains $U^*\ni 0$ and $V^*$ such that $f^*=f:U^*\to V^*$ is a quadratic-like map (we will use the notation $f^*$ at several occasions in the future when we talk about immediately renormalizable maps).
 If $f\in \Fc_{nr}$ is immediately renormalizable, then the quadratic-like Julia set $J(f^*)=J^*$ is connected.
 Indeed, $f^*$ is hybrid equivalent to a quadratic polynomial $g^*$.
 Since $0\in J(f^*)$ is a non-repelling $f$-fixed point, it corresponds to a non-repelling fixed point of $g^*$.
 Hence, $J(g^*)$ and $J(f^*)$ are connected, and $g^*=z^2+c$ with $c\in\ol\phd_2$.

-Our main result concerns some sufficient conditions for being immediately renormalizable.
 Note that, if $[f]\in\ol\phd_3$, then $f$ is not immediately renormalizable.
 Indeed, if $f:U^*\to V^*$ is quadratic-like, then $g:U^*\to V^*$ is quadratic-like for all $g$ sufficiently close to $f$.
 If $f, g\in \Fc_{nr}$ and $0\in U^*$, then the quadratic-like Julia sets of both $f$ and $g$ are connected.
 Thus, $[g]$ cannot belong to $\phd_3$.
 If $f\in\Fc_{nr}$ but $[f]\not\in\ol\phd_3$, then $f$ is said to be \emph{potentially renormalizable}.
-Clearly, the set of all potentially renormalizable polynomials is open in $\Fc$.
+Clearly, the set of all potentially renormalizable polynomials is open in $\Fc_{nr}$.
+A connected component of the set of potentially renormalizable polynomials in $\Fc_\lambda$ is called a \emph{potentially renormalizable component}.
+For any $f\in \Fc_\la\sm\Pc_\la$, let $\Wc_f$ be a potentially renormalizable component containing $f$; the set $\Wc_f$ is open in $\Fc_\la$, and the set of all potentially renormalizable polynomials is open in $\Fc$.